thacherT1D/webdevstuff/Datastores/Knex_Migrations_and_Seeds.desc.md

 npm run knex migrate:currentVersion
 ```

-Create a new migration with the name create_albums
+Create a new migration with the name artists

 ```shell
 npm run knex migrate:make artists